anushkayadav/Website/README.md

 # Website
-spectral code in spectral folder minimap for navigation bar part
+spectral code in spectral folder

+1. minimap template like  navigation bar part to be included\
+2. Add contact me part
+3. Add google map for location.
+4. Add Learn More after each product -- redirect link to indiamart page
+5. optional : Image Slide Show on main